OpenWaterFoundation/cdss-app-snodas-tools/doc-dev-mkdocs-project/docs/software-design/overview.md

 ### Input File

 The SNODAS Tools require only one input file, a shapefile representing the watershed basins of interest.
-Throughout this documentation, the input file is refered to as the [Watershed Basin Shapefile Input](file-structure.md#snodastools92staticdata92).
+Throughout this documentation, the input file is referred to as the [Watershed Basin Shapefile Input](file-structure.md#snodastools92staticdata92).

 Below is an example of the Watershed Basin Shapefile Input for the state of Colorado.
 The Watershed Basin Shapefile Input is displayed in green and the Colorado state